The Sun Rose as He Passed

 Although the Hebrides Revival began in a small, remote island community, its impact extended far beyond the shores of Scotland.
 It inspired believers around the world to seek God in prayer and to trust in His power to bring renewal.

 One story often shared about the revival is its connection to the global church.
 Some believe that the revival indirectly influenced other movements of God, as those touched by the Hebrides went on to pray and minister in other nations.
-While the revival gradually subsided in the early 1950s, the lessons it offers remain relevant today.
+While the revival gradually subsided in the early 1950s, the lessons it offers remain relevant today, and share common ground with other seasons of outpouring such as the Moravian Revival of 1727 and the Welsh Revival of 1904.

 Lessons from the Hebrides Revival